okteto/blog-proposals/automated-deployments-using-github-actions.md

 You can also work with the running couch database through the [Fauxton web interface](https://couchdb.apache.org/fauxton-visual-guide/index.html) that comes by default with couchdb image at [http://localhost:5984/_utils](http://localhost:5984/_utils).

-> **Note**: As defined in the environment field within the database service in the `docker-compose.yml` file, the couchdb username is **couchdb-admin**, while the password is **couchdb-password**.
+> As defined in the environment field within the database service in the `docker-compose.yml` file, the couchdb username is **couchdb-admin**, while the password is **couchdb-password**.
 Feel free to change them to your own preferred secured values.

 ## Step 2: Deploy Flask Application To Okteto Cloud